Widespread flight delays in US after FAA computer outage

 There is a potential for widespread disruption because of the outage.
 All aircraft are required to route through the system, including commercial and military flights.

+Irish carrier Aer Lingus said services to the U.S. continue, and Dublin Airport’s website showed that its flights to Newark, Boston, Chicago and Los Angeles were running on schedule.

+“Aer Lingus plan to operate all transatlantic flights as scheduled today,” the carrier said in a prepared statement.
+“We will continue to monitor but we do not anticipate any disruption to our services arising from the technical issue in the United States.”

-The agency said that it would provide frequent updates as it made progress.
+The FAA said that it would provide frequent updates as it made progress.

 _______